julelang/manual/src/std/math.md

 ```jule
 fn J1(mut x: f64): f64
 ```
-Returns the order-one Bessel function of the first kind.
+Returns the order\-one Bessel function of the first kind\.

 Special cases are:<br>
 ```